3mdeb/news-and-ideas/blog/content/post/2023-04-27-3mdeb-open-source-contribution.md

 The author of these changes is
 [Krystian Hebel](https://www.linkedin.com/in/krystian-hebel-b48424205/).

+Trenchboot and dynamic measurements significantly reduce the possibility of compromising devices, and therefore support our efforts to increase the trustworthiness of every computing device.
 If you're looking for methods of enhancing boot security for your devices, Trenchboot is the solution you've been searching for.
 Our team is equipped to enable Trenchboot for you so that you can enjoy enhanced protection against attacks and device security breaches.
 Let us help you safeguard your devices with Trenchboot.

 * [Krystian Hebel](https://www.linkedin.com/in/krystian-hebel-b48424205/) (14):
   * [Parse bootloader data in the form of tags](https://github.com/TrenchBoot/landing-zone/commit/a6f2f98431f6)